-- ☐ HCV: Two protease inhibitors developed through our Collaborative Development and License Agreement with AbbVie have been clinically tested, manufactured, and commercialized by AbbVie as part of its combination regimens for HCV.
-We have earned all \$330.0 million milestone payments under the agreement related to clinical development and commercialization regulatory approvals of these regimens in major markets. - Glecaprevir is the protease inhibitor we discovered that was developed by AbbVie in a fixed-dose combination with its NS5A inhibitor, pibrentasvir, for the treatment of HCV.
+HCV: Two protease inhibitors developed through our Collaborative Development and License Agreement with AbbVie have been clinically tested, manufactured, and commercialized by AbbVie as part of its combination regimens for HCV.
+We have received the full \$330.0 million of contractual milestone payments under the agreement related to clinical development and commercialization regulatory approvals of these regimens in major markets, and we continue to earn royalties on sales of those regimens.

+Glecaprevir is the HCV protease inhibitor we discovered that was developed by AbbVie in a fixed-dose combination with its NS5A inhibitor, pibrentasvir, for the treatment of chronic HCV.
 This patented combination, currently marketed under the brand names MAVYRET® (U.S.) and MAVIRET® (ex-U.S.), is referred to in this report as MAVYRET/MAVIRET.
 This regimen is a once-daily, all-oral, fixed-dose, ribavirin-free treatment for HCV genotypes 1-6, or GT1-6, which is referred to as being pan-genotypic.
 In the U.S., EU and Japan it is approved as an 8-week treatment for patients with and without compensated cirrhosis and new to treatment.
-Today, these patients are estimated to represent the majority of HCV patients in over 50 countries where MAVYRET/MAVIRET is sold by AbbVie and where MAVYRET/MAVIRET remains the only 8-week pan-genotypic HCV treatment. - o Since August 2017, substantially all of our royalty revenue has been derived from AbbVie's net sales of MAVYRET/MAVIRET.
+Today, these patients are estimated to represent the majority of HCV patients in over 50 countries where MAVYRET/MAVIRET is sold by AbbVie and where MAVYRET/MAVIRET remains the only 8-week pan-genotypic HCV treatment.
+The first protease inhibitor developed through this collaboration, paritaprevir, is part of Abbvie's initial HCV regimens, which have been almost entirely replaced by MAVYRET/MAVIRET.
+Since August 2017, substantially all of our royalty revenue has been derived from AbbVie's net sales of MAVYRET/MAVIRET.
 Our ongoing royalty revenues from this regimen consist of annually tiered, double-digit, per-product royalties on 50% of the calendar year net sales of the 2-DAA glecaprevir/pibrentasvir combination in MAVYRET/MAVIRET.
-These royalties are calculated separately from the royalties on AbbVie's paritaprevir-containing regimens, AbbVie's initial HCV treatment now replaced by MAVYRET/MAVIRET in most markets worldwide.
-The annual royalty tiers for each of these royalty-bearing products return to the lowest tier for sales on and after each January 1. - NASH: We currently have two clinically-developed FXR agonists for NASH, EDP-305 and EDP-297, which we are seeking to out-license.
-These compounds selectively bind to and activate the Farnesoid X receptor, or FXR.
-Based on an internal interim analysis of a subset of patients in a Phase 2 study of EDP-305 at 12 weeks of treatment, as well as results from the Phase 1 clinical study of EDP-297, we made a business decision in 2021 to prioritize combination approaches through an out-licensing strategy for further development of either or both of these FXR agonists and not to continue further development of them internally.
+The annual royalty tiers return to the lowest tier for sales on and after each January 1.